 Diesel Fuel Gelling Symptoms

-There really aren’t signs or symptoms that your fuel is about to gel.
+There aren’t signs or symptoms that your fuel is about to gel.
 You won’t notice anything until your fuel has already started to gel, and by then it could be too late.

 Some drivers think black smoke and bad fuel mileage are signs of fuel gelling, but that’s not the case.

-However, there are a few symptoms of fuel gelling that may clue you in to the fact that your fuel has gelled and you need to get it taken care of.
+However, there are a few symptoms of fuel gelling that may clue you into the fact that your fuel has gelled and you need to get it taken care of.
 For instance, if your engine won’t start or it dies immediately, you might have a fuel gelling problem.

 You may also notice that your acceleration is sluggish and there’s a difference between desired fuel rail pressure and actual rail pressure.